100 Miles in 100 Days Challenge

 - Pets may join participants on hikes; however, participants MUST be human to be eligible to receive a tee-shirt and qualify for the grand prize drawing.

-- *The following parks will not be hosting the final celebration - Buckeye Hills Regional Park, Adobe Dam Regional Park, Desert Outdoor Center at Lake Pleasant and the Spur Cross Ranch Conservation Area.
+- *The following parks will not be hosting the final celebration - Buckeye Hills Regional Park, Adobe Dam Regional Park, Desert Outdoor Center at Lake Pleasant, Spur Cross Ranch Conservation Area and Hassayampa River Preserve.